sherlockdoyle/Handwriter/README.md

 Finally, the text is merged on the background, normalized, and saved.
 ![Final image](img/final.png)
 Here's how it looks before and after.
 If you use your handwriting, it'll look more realistic.

+## TODO

+1. Detect images (line drawing) and apply low-frequency noise to them to give a hand-drawn effect.
+2. Better strike out for mistakes.
+3. Second page's background will be the flipped variant of the first.
+4. The second page will have flipped bleed through text from the first page.
+5. Each line will have random horizontal movement.